Wagner College Department of Psychology Participant Pool Participant Rights and Responsibilities

 - Showing up on time for your scheduled research appointments and waiting at least five minutes for the experimenter.

 SHOW UP ON TIME: You must show up on time and wait at least 5 minutes for the experimenter.
-If you are more than 5 minutes late, you will be penalized two research credits for missing the appointment.
-For each missed appointment, you will have to complete an additional hour of research learning.
+If you are more than 5 minutes late, it is the same as missing an appointment.
+If you miss an appointment, you will lose the privilege of earning research credits by participating in studies.

 Experimenter Not Present: If you arrive at a research appointment and the experimenter is not present, wait for at least 5 minutes.
 If the experimenter does not arrive you may report the experimenter’s missed appointment to the Participant Pool Administrator.
 You will receive one research credit for arriving for the appointment.